-Travelling to Lanzarote: paradisiacal beaches, lava fields, volcanoes, inspiring cliffs, unique architecture… The island will provide you with an unforgettable vacation!
+Travelling to Lanzarote: paradisiacal beaches, lava fields, volcanoes, inspiring cliffs, unique architecture… The island will offer you an unforgettable vacation!

-But to make sure your trip to Lanzarote is a success, it’s best to have a few things in mind and be well prepared.
+But to ensure that your trip to Lanzarote is a success, it’s best to have a few things in mind and be well prepared.

-On this page, we’ve put together all our Fuerteventura travel tips to help you make the right choices and find the trip that’s right for you: when, how, where…
+On this page, we’ve put together all our advice to help you make the right choices and find the trip that’s right for you: when, how, where…

-This guide is completely independent, based on our experiences.
-We visited the area anonymously, making our own choices, and paying all our bills in full.
+This opinion is completely independent, based on our experiences.
+We visited the region anonymously, making our own choices and paying our bills in full.

 The essentials for a successful trip to Lanzarote